Another Alcaraz-Djokovic epic? Can Gauff challenge Swiatek?

 The tournament has introduced a video-assist review system for chair umpires to be able to immediately check incidents - double bounces, hindrance and a player touching the ball or the net - if challenged by a player.

-"We haven't had it before where the chair umpires will have ready at their fingertips the review," said US Open tournament director Stacey Allaster.
+"We haven't had it before where the chair umpires will have the review at their fingertips," said US Open tournament director Stacey Allaster.

 One thing that remains the same, though, is the tournament's night schedule.